 In addition to the Student Travel to Clinical/Experiential Site expenses (outlined earlier), there may be other unforeseen expenses not mentioned that a student has financial responsibility.
 Nursing students may be eligible to receive an adjustment in their financial aid awards because of the additional costs of the program.
-There are also many scholarships available to nursing students for a listing of the School of Nursing awards and scholarships (see Appendix A).
+Minnesota State University, Mankato has an emergencygrant-program for students.
+There are also many scholarships available to nursing students for a listing of the School of Nursing awards and scholarships.